 Choosing Fish for Making Dehydrated Dog Treats

 The best fish to use will depend on your local options and your budget, but I recommend using a lean fish with a nice firm flesh for cutting.
 Oily fish is harder to dehydrate evenly and oily jerky has a higher risk of going rancid (unless frozen).
 Leaner is better for making the jerky and for handling the finished treats, in our experience.
 Oily fish, like salmon, have a different finished texture and a much shorter shelf life.
-The dog still love them, though!
-I’ll share my stinky salmon strips and brittle bites with you in a future post.
+The dog still love them though, and shelf life isn’t an issue since we freeze treats.
+I’ll share my DIY dehydrated salmon jerky dog treats (also known as stinky salmon strips) with you in a future post.

 Plain vs. Marinated Fish Jerky Dog Treats

-Unlike a meat jerky, which I usually prefer to dehydrate plain (although I do occasionally experiment with marinades, just for fun), I sometimes marinate fish before dehydrating.
+Anytime you see a jerky marinade here on the blog, it’s optional.
+Unlike a meat jerky, which I usually prefer to dehydrate plain (although I occasionally experiment, just for fun), I sometimes marinate fish before dehydrating.
 I’ve made this jerky many times both plain and marinated since this post was first shared.
 Both ways work well, and the dogs don’t seem to have any objections or preferences either way.
 Whether or not I marinate just depends on timing, really.
 And fridge space.
-Anytime you see a marinade here on the blog, it’s optional.
+But in the case of fish jerky, it can be a handy prep step.

 My basic fish marinade is made with diluted lemon juice and dried parsley.
 Bathing or marinating fish with acid causes a protein reaction which lightly “cooks” the flesh, firming the flesh and shifting colour (whiter and more opaque in this case, as we’re using a white fleshed fish).
 It also smells less fishy… although nowhere near enough to avoid the fishilicious stench of dehydration!
+Yuck.
+Or, in the dogs’ opinion, yum.
 Note Humphrey’s very attentive sous-chef support in the collaged images with the recipe below.

 DIY Dehydrated Fish Jerky Treats for Dogs